sjchiass/kibbot/README.md

 Before that we need to power things.
 The power supply can be connected to the Pi's 5V and ground pins.
 On the Pi Zero, these pins are connected to the Pi's power rails, so they're okay to use this way.
 If this isn't to your liking, I see two alternatives.
 One: run a 5V power supply with the right connector for your Pi through a hole the back of the feeder case.
 Two: wire your own USB power connector to the voltage and ground in the feeder.
 You can find USB breakout boards for [micro-B USB](https://www.sparkfun.com/products/10031) and [USB-C](https://www.sparkfun.com/products/23055) to make your life easier.

 The motor can be connected to a Motor Pi Hat.
 Put the hat on the Pi, secure the motor's wires into the screw terminal, and feed 5V into the controller's own power.
+These "hats" are made to stack one on top of the other, so they're easy to use.

 ![Photo and diagram of switch connection to the Pi](./images/switch_circuit.png)